 Many online retailers wonder how to work out VAT on shipping charges on their invoices.
 This topic can be confusing and complicated for many.
 For this reason, we have tried to explain everything in this simple post.
 Let’s dive in!

 If you haven’t registered for VAT, but want to register?
 Allow us to register your business in no time.
 Fill out his form and be worry-free.
 We offer inclusive financial services for your business; we have got you covered with professional accountants, bookkeepers, and tax experts.
 Get in touch to get instant help!

 Understanding VAT on Shipping

 The Royal Mail offers VAT-exempt shipping services, as they are subject to price and regulatory control.
-This creates a misunderstanding to many online retailers that they don’t need to add VAT incurred on the cost of shipping.
-There are a lot of uncertainties about whether to charge VAT when sending items overseas or when shipping goods that are under the VAT margin schemes (tax charged on the difference between what you paid for an item and the price you sold it for).
+This creates a misunderstanding for many online retailers that they don’t need to add VAT incurred on the cost of shipping.
+There are a lot of uncertainties about whether to charge VAT when sending items overseas.
+People are also confused when they ship goods that are under the VAT margin scheme (tax charged on the difference between what you paid for an item and the price you sold it for).

 Paying VAT on Shipping Charges

 If you charge your customers for shipping, they need to pay for the VAT incurred on it.
 Here, you need to work out VAT collectively based on the order and the shipping costs.
 In addition, you also need to apply VAT to other costs associated that are mentioned in the invoice, like travels, telephone, and packaging costs.